chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 We provide two high-level features by which most applications are built:

 - Workflow - build around the `stk_wf_request` table and surrounding architecture
-- Attribute Tagging - build around the `stk_attribute_tag` architecture
+- Attribute Tagging - build around the `stk_tag` architecture

 The below [convention summary](#convention-summary) creates a workflow and attributing tagging system that is both: